PorcupineStudio/web/sites/blog/content/posts/pbta-cast-dice.md

 work well for games Powered by the Apocalypse because it doesn't support weak hits

-Let's iterate and add change that
+Let's iterate and change that

 <!--more-->